You are here

 Application and Admissions Process

 Beginning in 2020, the Medieval Studies Program no longer requires the GRE test.
 Applicants should provide three letters of recommendation (one more than required by the Graduate School), all college and graduate school transcripts, and a writing sample of approximately 20 pages on a topic that best reveals the applicant’s scholarly abilities, critical acumen, and suitability for advanced medieval scholarship.
+Students are also required to submit an academic statement and personal statement of approximately 1000 words each.
 International students who are not native speakers of English must pass the TOEFL examination with a score of at least 105 (new online scoring), with the following minimum scores: 20 (Writing), 15 (Listening), 20 (Reading), and 22 (Speaking).
 The TOEFL internet-based test (iBT) is available for most test-takers and is the preferred version.
 For applicants in regions where the TOEFL iBT is not available, Cornell will continue to accept scores for the paper-based test (PBT).
 Exam results are reported to the Graduate School.
 Recommendation letters can be submitted online or in hard copy.
 Transcripts, writing sample, and any recommendation letters not submitted online should be sent directly to the Medieval Studies Program at the address listed below.

 Offers of admission (with financial aid) are usually made by April 1.
 The Field of Medieval Studies admits only students pursuing the Ph.D.
 Please address all inquiries to the Director: